 College athletic departments ($300,000 each)

-Thirteen state universities, including five Historically Black College and Universities, will get $300,000 annually to support their athletic departments.
+Thirteen state universities, including five Historically Black Colleges and Universities, will get $300,000 annually to support their athletic departments.
 The 13 schools in line for NC sports betting tax revenue:

 North Carolina Youth Outdoor Engagement Commission grants ($1 million)